Hackintosh: Mac OS X Leopard (10.5)

 As early as Mac OS X v10.5 build 9A466 the community has maintained a version of Leopard that can run on non-Apple hardware.
 A hacker by the handle of BrazilMac created one of the earliest patching processes that made it convenient for users to install Mac OS X onto 3rd party hardware by using a legally obtained, retail version of Apple Mac OS X. This simplification made the BrazilMac patch and its later revisions quickly the most popular choice for many distros.
 Five of the most popular builds go by the name JaS, Kalyway, iATKOS, iPC and iDeneb – although more recently these builds are on the way out as the Boot-132 method (described below) gains popularity.
 However, all of these compilations rely on the work of kernel hackers made by Lorem (build 9A466), SynthetiX (builds 9A499, 9A527 and 9A559), ToH (builds 9A581, 9B13 and 9B18) and more recently a group calling themselves StageXNU (now called Voodoo) (Darwin 9.4.0).
 Their contributions trickled down into the various Mac OSx86 installers, readily available on the Internet.
 They continue to be refined and updated builds released, not just to maintain compatibility with Apple releases but an ever-increasing number of third-party components.
 The OSx86 community has been quick to make the necessary modifications to enable Apple's latest releases to run on non-Apple hardware.
 Within hours of Leopard's release, an AMD/Intel SSE2/3 Kernel Patcher was created that removed the HPET requirement from an original untouched mach_kernel file, a core component of the Mac OS.

 Mac OS X Snow Leopard (10.6)

-When "Snow Leopard" was released, Russian hacker netkas created a version of Chameleon that can boot Mac OS X v10.6.
+When Mac OS X Snow Leopard was released, Russian hacker netkas created a version of Chameleon that can boot Mac OS X v10.6.
 The main problem was that many people were forced to modify DSDT or use kexts due to some specific issues.
 As soon as possible modbin and dmitrik released test versions of kernel that allow to boot Snow Leopard on AMD machines.
 Stable XNU kernels for v10.6 were released by Qoopz and Pcj.
 There are some popular builds based on Retail by the name Universal (Intel only), Hazard, and iAtkos.
 Since v10.6.2 Nawcom, Qoopz, and Andy Vandijck have been working on Legacy kernel for unsupported CPUs.